 Enrolled University of Minnesota undergraduate students who have a strong interest in a career in healthcare actuarial science are eligible to apply for a UnitedHealth Group Actuarial Scholarship.
-Up to 15 scholarships may be granted each year for the next five years.
-The award amount will be up to the cost of two semesters of full-time undergraduate, in-state tuition.
-The next application cycle will take place in spring 2013.
+Up to 15 scholarships may be granted an award amount of up to the cost of two semesters of full-time undergraduate, in-state tuition.
+This will be the last year this scholarship is offered.

 In addition, the UnitedHealth Group Scholarship program will support two seminars per year relevant to the healthcare marketplace and healthcare actuarial science.
 Seminars will be announced on this site.